 The French Program

+The French major leads of a Bachelor of Arts degree in Modern Foreign Languages.
 Through courses in French, students gain linguistic proficiency, as well as understanding of the literatures and cultures of the French-speaking world.
 Laboratory facilities are used extensively to supplement classroom instruction.
 Classes are conducted in French.

 Double majors are possible, and non-majors may also take advantage of the language program.
 Students have the opportunity to reside in a campus residence area in which French is spoken and which sponsors various intercultural programs each year.
 The resident language director of this area is a native speaker of French.

 The Department of Modern Languages and Literature cooperates with a variety of overseas study programs, advises and encourages students wishing to study abroad, and helps in planning their foreign study programs.
 Credits can be accepted from abroad to fulfill major requirements.
 The French program runs two four-week, six-credit UMW faculty-led summer study abroad programs in France, one in Paris and the other in Aix-en-Provence and Paris.
 The French program also runs a faculty-led spring break experience in Quebec.